 Cathect.
 Cathect.
 Cathect.
 The chanting was a crash course in cathecting, given every day when we were barely awake!
 We were learning to cathect all sorts of meaning and significance onto the guru.
 Fortunately, I was LD and it didnít completely take.
-I in no way disparage the incredible value I received from this man and his teachings, but over time I began to see that most spiritual teachers and teachings were waking us from one delusional system only to put us to sleep in another.
+I in no way disparage the incredible value I received from this man and his teachings, but over time I began to see that most spiritual teachers and teachings were waking us from one trance only to put us to sleep in another.

 Catholics cathect on crucifixes.
 Buddhist cathect on Buddha statues.
 Disciples cathect on gurus.
 Teenagers cathect on rock stars.
 Adults cathect on movie stars.
 Infatuated couples cathect on each other.
 Patients cathect on therapists.
 Therapists cathect on patients.
 Readers cathect on books.
 When the cathexis ends, usually so does the relationship.